 - #92 - Guaymas

 Source: Secretaría del Desarrollo Social de Mexico as published by the U.S. Department of State Consular Information Sheet

-As of June 1, 2009, any U.S. citizen returning to the United States from Mexico through a land port of entry must present a U.S. passport or a U.S. birth certificate plus valid government issued identification such as a driver's license.
+As of June 1, 2009, any U.S. citizen returning to the United States from Mexico through a land port of entry must present a U.S. passport or a U.S. birth certificate plus valid government-issued identification such as a driver's license.
 Passports and passport cards will become the only accepted form of ID as of June 1, 2009.
-Alternately, passport cards will be available starting in spring 2008 for U.S. citizens wo don't travel by air or sea and just cross the border occasionally.
-The cost will be $45 versus $97 for a passport.
+Alternately, passport cards will be available starting in spring 2008 for U.S. citizens who don't travel by air or sea and just cross the border occasionally.

 With the exception of travel to the Baja Peninsula, tourists wishing to travel beyond the border zone with their car must obtain a temporary import permit or risk having their car confiscated by Mexican customs officials.

 Carry a copy of your passport so that you have your passport number with you even if you are crossing the border with your passport.

 If you stay overnight, it may be wise to keep your passport in a hotel safe and carry to copy with you in your purse or wallet.

 When You Go Across the Border

 If you stay in the main tourist areas, visit in the daytime, and cross back into the United States before late evening, you should have a great time.
 Of course, watch the news and State Department warnings and follow the rules.